Applying for NDIS: For ADHD or Autistics (Australia)

 Once eligible, individuals receive funding tailored to their personal goals and support needs.
 Common areas of support include:

-Speech and language therapy
+Speech therapy

 Occupational therapy

-Behavioural and emotional regulation support
+Psychology or Counselling for behavioural and emotional regulation support

 Starting Your NDIS Journey